Lithrun/Erios-Documentation/_docs/api/class/Label.md

 </div>

 ### _IterGet(Variant)
-> Returns the current iterable value. stores the iteration state, but unlike and the state is supposed to be read-only, so there is no wrapper.
+> Returns the current iterable value. stores the iteration state, but unlike and the state is supposed to be read-only, so there is no wrapper.Tip: In GDScript, you can use a subtype of as the return type for .
+The specified type will be used to set the type of the iterator variable in for loops, enhancing type safety.
 <div class ="highlighter-rouge">
 <div class ="highlight">
 <pre class ="highlight">